gnadnivek/gnadnivek.github.io/README.md

 ### Creating the Database

-Creating the database was simple on the AWS website, navigating the DynamoDB page to create two separate tables.
+Creation of the database was simple on the AWS website, navigating the DynamoDB page to create two separate tables.
 A table called, ListNames with a column for the Name.
 A table called, ItemNames with the columns for, Item name and list name.
 Using a second table with two columns including item name and list name,